Mountain Madness helps you define your goals and create a plan to get there.

 A professional trainer can take the guess work out of preparing for your next mountain adventure.
 A trainer should understand the rigors and challenges of your goal, whether it’s Mount Rainier or a trek to Everest Base Camp.
 Your trainer should assess your fitness and skills relative to your goal and then tailor a progressive plan, keep you accountable and be sure that you’re not over-training.

 Mountain Madness works with Lisa Thompson and her company Alpine Athletics.
-Lisa has reached the summit of Everest and K2, among other big mountains, has climbed six of the Seven Summits, and has extensive experience in the Cascades — she knows what it takes to get ready.
+Lisa has reached the summit of Everest and K2, among other big mountains, has climbed six of the Seven Summits and has extensive experience in the Cascades — she knows what it takes to get ready.
 In our resource section you can find other alternatives for trainers.
 But, if you decide to work with Lisa, she will contact you and gather information and complete a fitness assessment to develop the best plan based on your trip objective, regardless of whether it’s a trek or a climb of Everest.
+Read an interview with Lisa here.

 Once your customized plan is established, Lisa will do the following: